shopware5/devdocs/source/enterprise/tech-guide/shopware-server-configuration-guide.md

 chown -R edb-deploy:edb-deploy /var/www
 ````

-The last step is a little tricky, we now need to add the **public ssh key** of the Enterprise Dashboards background process user to the edb-deploy user.
+Now add the **public ssh key** of the Enterprise Dashboards background process user to the edb-deploy user.
 To enable SSH access from the Enterprise Dashboard.

 ````shell
 touch /home/edb-deploy/.ssh/authorized_keys